6th April 2025: Birds of Prey experience with Emociones Al Vuelo (Aranzueque, Spain)

 2nd January 2023: Lies or oblivion? {Egypt, Winter 2022-2023}

-I was awake at 6:40, but no phone call ever came.
+I was awake at 6:40 to be ready for a half-day trip.
+However, the phone call that the tour guide had promised the day before never came.
 I was distressed because this gave way to two options.
 Either the tour guide had lied to me, or someone had forgotten that I existed.
 Neither was a happy thought.
 I tried to cheer myself up with a cup of Espresso from the room complimentary bar, and around 8:30 I went to have a quick breakfast.
 I was not hungry and to be honest quite upset.
 I had insisted five times about this beforehand.

 A bit after 9:00 I tried to call the ground agency, Galaxia Tours, and I texted them through the website.
 But around 9:20 I said screw it.
 The hotel had a mini travel agency – I had noticed this because we had made an attempt to go see the light and sound show at Giza on the 30th, which the tour guide had walked around.
 Instead of telling us “you won’t have the time” he had deflected every question we asked about it.